 The primary objective of the statistical analysis is to identify if a temporary two week suspension of methotrexate after the booster vaccination against SARS-CoV-2 increases the anti-spike-RBD antibody at 4 weeks post booster vaccination compared to continuing methotrexate.
 The anti-spike-RBD antibody levels will be summarised descriptively at baseline and four, and 12-weeks post booster vaccination follow-up.
-The differences between the study arms will be estimated a using multi-level mixed effects regression model, allowing for repeated measures clustered within participants.
+The differences between the study arms will be estimated using a multi-level mixed effects regression model, allowing for repeated measures clustered within participants.
 The model will be adjusted for randomisation factors (inflammatory condition, age categories, prime vaccine's platform i.e. mRNA vs. other) and also prior infection status obtained from pre-vaccination anti-nucleocapsid antibodies and type of SARS-Cov-19 vaccine booster received as fixed effects.
 We anticipate the use of mRNA or protein subunit technologies for booster vaccination.
 A treatment by time interaction will be included.
 The model is anticipated to use an unstructured covariance matrix, and maximum likelihood estimation.
 Data will be log-transformed prior to analysis, if appropriate.
 Model diagnostics, including approximate normality of the residuals, will be assessed.
+A simpler model (linear regression adjusted for the randomisation factors) will be used in the event of convergence problems.
 Adjusted mean differences between the groups will be presented, together with 95% CI and p-values.

-Consistency of the treatment effects for important prognostic subgroups (methotrexate dose, inflammatory condition type, age group, previous SARS-CoV-2 infection, prime vaccination platform, booster platform, route of administration of methotrexate: subcutaneous versus oral) will be explored with 95% Cls.
-The subgroup effects will be obtained from linear regression models for the 4-week primary outcome, adjusted in line with the above model specifications, and an interaction between randomised treatment and subgroup.
+Consistency of the treatment effects for important prognostic subgroups (methotrexate dose, inflammatory condition type, age group, previous SARS-CoV-2 infection, prime vaccination platform, booster platform, route of administration of methotrexate: subcutaneous versus oral) will be explored with 95% CIs.
+The subgroup effects will be obtained from linear model for the 4-week primary outcome, adjusted in line with the above model specifications, and an interaction between randomised treatment and subgroup.
 We will also explore the time effect of delay between the original vaccination and the booster.
 Findings will be presented graphically and viewed as exploratory.
 Supplemental analysis will exclude participants who self-report non-adherence to their randomised allocation, and those that were unable to receive their booster vaccines.
 The frequency of deviations from the randomised intervention, with reasons where available, will be presented.
 Similar analyses will be performed for week 12 data.